 - Absence or merely decorative application of wispy pubic hair

-- Erasure of intersex and transgender bodies, anatomy, and sexual functioning
+- Widespread erasure of intersex and transgender bodies, anatomy, and sexual functioning

 - More than 50% of people with labia have inner lips that extend below the outer ones; it’s common for one labial lip to be longer/larger than the other